 If you are single and earn $129,000 or less in 2022, you can contribute up to $6,000 per year to your Roth IRA.
 Individuals 50 years old and above can add a catch-up contribution of $1,000.
 If you are married and filing jointly, you can contribute the full amount if your MAGI is under $204,000.

 There is a phaseout amount between $129,000 and $144,000 for single filers and $204,000 and $214,000 for married filing jointly.

 There is no age limit for your contributions.
 You can contribute to your Roth IRA at any age as long as you earn income.

 Minors who earn income can also invest in Roth IRA.
 While youngsters have fewer opportunities to make money, many sources of income will count – babysitting, garden cleaning, child acting, modeling, selling lemonade, distributing papers, etc.

 3. No investment restrictions

-Unlike most 401k plans, Roth IRAs do not have any restriction on the type of investments in the account.
+Unlike most 401k plans, Roth IRAs do not have any restrictions on the type of investments in the account.
 You can invest in any asset class that suits your risk tolerance and financial goals.

 4. No taxes

 There are no taxes on the distributions from this account once you reach the age of 59 ½.
 Your investments will grow tax-free.
-You will never pay taxes on your capital gains and dividends either.
+You will never pay taxes on your capital gains and dividends, either.
 Roth IRA is a great saving tool for investors at all income levels and tax brackets.